 Information for landlords and tenants

 Local jurisdictions often create their own pamphlets to inform landlords of their obligations with respect to lead poisoning.
 These documents may include information on which buildings fall within the scope of local lead poisoning prevention ordinances, and they may also outline the inspection, repair, and record-keeping obligations to which landlords are subject.
-See here for an example of an information pamphlet for landlords.
+New York City has provided an example of an information pamphlet for landlords.
 It is also not uncommon for local jurisdictions to make information on lead poisoning available to tenants.
-See, for example, Philadelphia’s Lead Safe Rental Law flyer.

-- New York City, NY, requires landlords to investigate lead-based paint hazards prior to a residential unit turnover, and, after that, annually.
+New York City, NY, requires landlords to investigate lead-based paint hazards prior to a residential unit turnover, and, after that, annually.
 Any deteriorated surfaces found during these investigations must be remediated.
 Landlords must also maintain records of inspections and repairs.
 These obligations apply to units built before 1960—or, if lead paint is known to exist, units built before 1978—and in which a child under six year old lives, with the exception of dwelling units whose title is held by a cooperative or condominium and those occupying the unit are the shareholder and his or her family.
-See the requirements here.
+New York City’s Housing Preservation and Development website lists the annual requirements and more information.
 New York City also provides its residents free kits to test the levels of lead in water.

 Housing with Potential Lead Risk, City Health Dashboard (2020) – A useful data tool that compares the housing stocks with potential elevated lead risk across localities.